 Such issues include:

-Certain infections may also be blamed for the sudden ache in the left part of your chest like:
+Certain infections may also be responsible for the sudden ache in the left part of your chest like:

-- Pneumonia, which causes a sharp chest pain while coughing
+- Pneumonia, which causes sharp chest pain while coughing.

 - A collapsed lung